Texas Tech grad student dies after fall while on University of Texas study abroad trip in Russia

-A Texas Tech student died on Saturday while participating in a UT study abroad program in Irkutsk, Russia, according to a letter from the university's Vice President for Student Affairs and Dean of Students Dr. Soncia Reagins-Lilly.
+A Texas Tech student died while participating in a UT study abroad program in Irkutsk, Russia, according to a Saturday letter from the university's Vice President for Student Affairs and Dean of Students Dr. Soncia Reagins-Lilly.

 "On behalf of our entire campus, we send our deepest condolences to Elmer’s family, our Texas Tech colleagues and friends, and to all families who have suffered such a devastating loss," university officials said in the letter.